Operations Division Midtown

 The City of Tucson is divided into four patrol divisions and a downtown district.
 Each division is divided into sectors, which are designated by the numbers on the map.
 When contacting a patrol division about a concern in your neighborhood or place of business referring to the sector number may speed your inquiry.

 The division is comprised of many diverse neighborhoods.
 Fifty-four of these neighborhoods have formed Neighborhood Associations that are registered with the City's Housing and Community Development Department.
-Midtown provides information and assistance for establishing the Crime Free Multi-Housing program and other crime prevention programs by contacting Community Service Officer (CSO) Noel at 520-791-4806 Ext.
-1019.
-The division is authorized five CSOs who actively engage in resolving quality of life issues.
-Midtown participates in the 29th Street Weed and Seed Coalition, which is one of three sites in Tucson.
+Midtown provides information and assistance for establishing the Crime Free Multi-Housing program and other crime prevention programs by contacting Community Service Officer (CSO) Curtis at 520-837-7428.
+The division has many other CSOs who actively engage in resolving quality of life issues and assist patrol officers in taking some of the lower level priority calls for service.

 Also housed in the substation is the Neighborhood Crimes Unit.
 This unit is comprised of a Detective Sergeant and a squad of detectives.
 They investigate a variety of crimes committed within the division’s boundaries.
 In addition to case followup and criminal arrests, detectives offer on-sight assistance and expertise to patrol officers.

 Operations Division Midtown is unique, in that its boundaries fall within five of the six City Council Wards.
 Portions of Wards II, III, IV, V, and VI are interspersed throughout the division.
-The division is also home to one Level I trauma center, University Medical Center.
+The division is also home to the only Level I trauma center, Banner-University Medical Center.

 - Learn about the Bike Patrol.